scalan/scalan.github.io/idioms.md

 ![](graphs/aamvm.dot.png)

-See also [paper](http://dl.acm.org/citation.cfm?id=2633632) where staged evaluation is defined in a more formalized way.
+See also [Isomorphic Specialization by Staged Evaluation paper](http://pat.keldysh.ru/~slesarenko/) where staged evaluation is defined in a more formalized way.

 <a name="Idiom2"></a>
 ### Idiom 2: Virtualized Code